10 Free Attractions in New Jersey

 2020 Burnt Mills Rd., Bedminster Township, NJ

 Featuring a variety of contemporary art exhibits by emerging, established and underrepresented artists in a range of media, The Center for Contemporary Art is a thought-provoking destination for visual arts.
-Admission is free (with a suggested donation of $5), and classes for a cost are also available.
+Admission is free (although there is a suggested donation of $5), and classes for a fee are also available.

 Twin Lights Historic Site